willschwarzer/RLO/README.md

 **Important**: every time you use the "Set Default Transition Probabilities" button, all transition probabilities are reset to their default values, *including* termination probabilities.
 You will have to reset the terminal states each time you use this button.
 Sorry.

+**Also important**: Apply your default transition probabilities again each time you add states to your MDP (so, yes, also set terminal states again.
+Sorry).

 #### An example of how the default transition probabilities menu works
 Let's say you want to set the default transition probabilities to be the 687-Gridworld values from the homework and lecture.
 You would click the "Set Default Transition Probabilities" button, then enter the following values:
 * Forward: 0.8.
 This means that the agent has an 80% chance of moving in the direction it attempts to move in.
 Thus, action 0, attempt right, will move it to the right with 80% probability when it is possible to do so, and so on.